 Pursuant to NRS Chapter 77, effective October 1, 2013, any registered agent with 10 or more represented entities is considered a commercial registered agent and must register with the Secretary of State by filing a Commercial Registered Agent Registration Statement.
 Existing Commercial Registered Agents were required to resubmit the Commercial Registered Agent Registration Statement by October 31, 2013, in order to comply with the latest NRS changes.
 Agents with 10, or more, entities are required to submit the statement within 30 days of reaching the 10-entity threshold.
 Failure to return the registration may result in further action, including revocation of the authority to serve as a registered agent.
 There is no fee for filing the Commercial Registered Agent Registration Statement.

 Secretary of State

 Carson City, NV 89701

 Once filed as a Commercial Registered Agent, an agent will receive monthly electronic notification of all entities due for that filing period and past-due and those in default and revoked status.
 The Commercial Registered Agents will also have access to pre-populated lists that may be electronically forwarded to clients.

 A change of information registered in the Commercial Registered Agent Registration Statement (name, address, etc.) may be done by submitting a single Statement of Change by Commercial Registered Agent form and only one filing fee.
 Such a change will be reflected on each entity represented by the agent.

-Significant cost-savings: If you need to change your address and name, only one form and one fee is required to update the information on all enitities you represent (without an officer's signature) as opposed to one form (requiring an officer's signature) and one fee per entity.
-For example, a non-Commercial Registered Agent would pay $1,200 to update their information on 20 entities as opposed to one $60 filing fee for a Commercial Registered Agent.
+Significant cost-savings: If you need to change your address and name, only one form and one fee are required to update the information on all entities you represent (without an officer's signature) as opposed to one form (requiring an officer's signature) and one fee per entity.

 Access to past email notifications and pre-populated lists